Roles and duties of directors and officers

 - your rules permit this type of interest.

-A management contract is when you appoint someone else to manage your business.
+A management contract is when your board appoints someone else to manage your business.
 This could be:

 - signing a contract